angelk2810/angelk2810/README.md

 🎓 AI & Machine Learning engineering student focused on **software development and intelligent systems**
 💻 Strong foundation in **C, Java & Python** with an interest in problem solving
-🤖 Exploring **Machine Learning, Applied AI & LLM-based applications**
+🤖 Exploring **Machine Learning, Applied AI and LLM-based applications**
 🌐 Building skills in **Full-Stack Development and scalable web applications**
 ⚡ Still learning, still building, and still not accepting *“It works somehow!”*